Tatsuya Sakuma

 Tatsuya Sakuma (佐久間達也, Sakuma Tatsuya) is a former Japanese professional drifting driver.
 He retired from drifting after 2015 D1 Grand Prix season.

-He has competed in the D1GP series since the very beginning, starting out in a Nissan Silvia PS13 He did not do very well, scoring only 2 points in his first four years.
+Sakuma has competed in the D1GP series since the very beginning, starting out in a Nissan Silvia PS13 He did not do very well, scoring only two points in his first four years.
 His big break came when he was signed by Aviation Performance Products, who gave him a new Nissan Silvia S15 to drive.
 In 2005, his first year with APP, he scored 41 points, getting a third and second place and finishing ninth overall.
 The year after he did even better, finishing seventh overall; this led to him moving to Team Toyo in 2007.
 Since then he hasn't done so well, Team Toyo S15 obviously not suiting his driving style.

-However, in 2011, he won the exhibition match in Centrair, defeated his teammate Masato Kawabata.
+However, in 2011, Sakuma won the exhibition match in Centrair, defeated his teammate Masato Kawabata.
 This was his first win.

-He had competed in D1GP until 2015.
+Sakuma had competed in D1GP until 2015.
 Since 2016, he is not participating in it because he wants to focus on company management, his principal occupation.